seanemmer/mongoose-seed/README.md

 # mongoose-seed

-mongoose-seed lets you populate and clear MongoDB documents with all the benefits of Mongoose validation.
+mongoose-seed lets you populate and clear MongoDB documents with all the benefits of Mongoose validation

 ## Basic example